tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 # Christmas Lights Diarrhea

-Most color schemes highlight as much as they can.
-They literally have a unique bright color for everything: variables, language keywords, constants, punctuation, functions, classes, calls, comments.
+Most color themes have a unique bright color for literally everything: one for variables, another for language keywords, constants, punctuation, functions, classes, calls, comments, etc.

-Sometimes it gets so bad one can’t identify what the base text color is: everything is highlighted.
+Sometimes it gets so bad one can’t see the base text color: everything is highlighted.
 What’s the base text color here?

 diarrhea.webp

-The problem with that is, well, if everything is highlighted, nothing stands out.
+The problem with that is, if everything is highlighted, nothing stands out.
 Your eye adapts and considers it a new norm: everything is bright and shiny, and instead of getting separated, it all blends together.

 Here’s a quick test.
 Try to find function definition here: